SAM licensing model

 - Click License Manager.

 You can sort licenses by product name, version, license type, or expiration date.
 You can also add a license, upgrade a license to a new tier, and activate licenses on new servers.
-The License Manager on the Orion server controls all licenses for your SAM environment, including scalability engines.
+The License Manager on the Orion server controls all licenses for your SAM environment, including licensing for scalability engines.

 If prompted to activate your SAM license, use your individual Customer ID (also called a "SWID") to log into the SolarWinds Customer Portal.
 If you do not know your Customer ID, enter a Support ticket.